Continuation..

 Foucault seems to lament the fact that philosophy after Descartes came to be

-conceived as purely cognitive activity that ought to be purged of the
+conceived as a purely cognitive activity that ought to be purged of the

 misguided Hellenistic notion that the acquisition of truth must transform